socketstream/socketstream/README.md

 What happens if we want to notify every user when data has changed, or let everyone know the system is going down for maintenance?
 Simple, just use the broadcast method:

-    $SS.publish.broadcast('flash', {type: 'notification', message: 'Notice: This service will be temporarily unavailable in 10 minutes'})
+    $SS.publish.broadcast('flash', {type: 'notification', message: 'Notice: This service is going down in 10 minutes'})

 Ah, but you have thousands of users across hundreds of servers you say?
 No problem.
-The workload is distributed to every connected Node.js instance by design.
+The workload is distributed across every connected Node.js instance by design.
 I'm sure you can see where this is going... ;-)

-#### Coming Soon
+### Coming Soon

 So so much... including: